May 8, 2022

 Cash App also uses encryption technology and secure servers to keep your data and transactions safe from hackers and scammers.
 As a PCI-DSS (Payment Card Industry Data Security Standard) Level 1 merchant, Cash App completes at least 1 million transactions each year—noting them as a widely accepted merchant who aims to protect users against the exploitation of personal information.

-If you wish to speak with a Cash App representative, contact their team through the app, web, or phone.
+For assistance, speak with a Cash App representative by contacting their team through the app, web, or phone.

 If it seems too good to be true, then it probably is.
 Engrain this in your mind now!
-Scammers are out there every day attempting to take advantage of Venmo, PayPal, and Cash App users and steal money from your accounts.
+Scammers are out there every day attempting to take advantage of Venmo, PayPal, Cash App, WorldRemit, and Zelle users and steal money from your accounts.
 If you encounter one of the scams below, then you are most likely a targeted victim and should not comply.
+Here are some of the most common online scams.

 Scammers seek to fool money transfer app users by impersonating a customer support representative through texts, phone calls, or social media messages.
 To make themselves even more believable, they create fake websites and phone numbers that seem legitimate through a Google search.

-They’re most likely trying to snatch up your password or PIN to access your account, so never respond to these messages or comply with their request!
+They’re most likely trying to snatch up your passwords or PIN to access your account, so never respond to these messages or comply with their request!

 According to the Better Business Bureau, reports have been made from Cash App users who lost thousands of dollars after speaking with an alleged customer support representative.